ztoben/assets-webpack-plugin/readme.md

 new AssetsPlugin({prettyPrint: true})
 ```

 __postProcess__: Format the raw assets to output string.
-Deafyults is JSON stringify function.
+Defaults is JSON stringify function.

 ```js
 new AssetsPlugin({